cosmos/cosmos-sdk/docs/guides/staking/overview.md

 collection of Atoms contributed by different Atom holders.
 There are three pools in the Staking module: the bonded, unbonding, and unbonded pool.
 Bonded Atoms are part of the global bonded pool.
-If a validator or delegator wants to unbond its Shares, these Shares are moved to the the unbonding pool for the duration of the unbonding period.
+If a validator or delegator wants to unbond its shares, these Shares are moved to the the unbonding pool for the duration of the unbonding period.
 From here normally Atoms will be moved directly into the delegators wallet, however under the situation thatn an entire validator gets unbonded, the Atoms of the delegations will remain with